-12. RELATED PARTY TRANSACTIONS AND BALANCES
+11. RELATED PARTY TRANSACTIONS AND BALANCES

-Relationships 1820546 Ontario Inc. ("1820546 Ontario") Nature of the relationship 1820546 Ontario is a private company controlled by a former director of the Company.
-1820546 Ontario provided consulting services to the Company.
-Standard Metals Exploration Ltd. ("Standard") Standard is a private company controlled by ar officer and director of the Company.
-Standard provides geological exploration and management consulting services to the Company.
-Standard Key management Key management are those personnel having the authority and responsibility for planning, directing and controlling the Company and include the President and Chief Executive Officer, Directors Chief Financial Officer, and Senior Geologist. g, directing aclude the Directors, Ge eological Services provided for the year ended ex ploration Mai nagement Co onsulting January 31, 2014 services S ervices services 1820546 Ontario \$ - \$ - \$ 24,000 Standard 61,480 57,725 - \$ 61,480 \$ 57,725 \$ 24,000 Ge eological Services provided for the year ended ex ploration Mai nagement Co onsulting January 31, 2015 S ervices S ervices S ervices Standard \$ 22,194 \$ 70,000 \$ Key management compensation includes: Year er nded J anuary 31, ,
+Relationships Nature of the relationship Standard Metals Exploration Ltd. ("Standard") Standard Metals Exploration Ltd. is a private company controlled by an officer and director of the Company.
+Standard Metal provides geological exploration services for the Company.
+Key management Key management are those personnel having the authority and responsibility for planning, directing and controlling the Company and include the President and Chief Executive Officer, Directors Chief Financial Officer, and Senior Geologist.

+HAPPY CREEK MINERALS LTD. Notes to the Financial Statements For the three months ended April 30, 2015 and 2014

+Services provided for the period ended April 30,2015 exp ological oloration ervices nagement ervices sulting rvices Standard Metals Exploration Ltd. \$ 10,530 \$ 15,000 \$ - Services provided for the period ended April 30,2014 exp ological oloration ervices nagement ervices sulting Standard Metals Exploration Ltd. \$ - \$ 25,000 \$ -

+Additional key management compensation includes:

+Three months ended April 30,

+2015 2014

+Management fees \$ 10,500 \$ 15,000

+Share-based payments - -

+\$ 10,500 \$ 15,000

-These transactions were in the normal course of operations.
+Amounts owing to or from related parties are non-interest bearing, unsecured and due on demand.
+The transactions were in the normal course of operations.

-Management fees

-Share-based payments

-13. MANAGEMENT OF CAPITAL
+12. MANAGEMENT OF CAPITAL